desiredpersona/blog-old/_posts/2016-05-11-disqus-comments-jekyll.md

   - Disqus comments
 ---

-I recently added Disqus to my Jekyll powered website.
+I've made it rather easy for you to add Disqus comments to your Jekyll website.
 This guide will keep the code clutter free and as reusable as possible.

-Sign up for a [Disqus account](https://disqus.com).
+First sign up for a [Disqus account](https://disqus.com) if you haven't already.

-Register your website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname).
+Next register your Jekyll website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname).

-Open your sites `config.yml` and add the following code.
-Remember to change `my_disqus_shortname` below which is just a placeholder for your own sites unique Disqus shortname.
+Open your Jekyll sites `config.yml` file and add the following code.
+Remember to change `my_disqus_shortname` below which is just a placeholder for your own websites unique Disqus shortname that you created earlier.

 ```yaml
 # Disqus Comments